OperatorJack/MWSE-mods/Wands/Readme - Wands.txt

 BigBoss for the daedric, orcish, and steel wand models.
 Stripes for the silver, telvani, and stalhrim wand models.
 RedFurryDemon for the bonemold wand model and for help in naming & settuping the wands in the CS.
+Remiros for the Ash wand and improvements to the daedric, orcish, and steel wands.